 How the Company applies it

-The Company’s assessment of its key resources and relationships is set out on page 13 of WHI’s annual report for the period ended 31 March 2023.
+The Company’s assessment of its key resources and relationships is set out on in the s 172 statement on page 10 of WHI’s annual report for the period ended 31 March 2024.

 The Directors believe that, in addition to its shareholders, the main stakeholders of the Company are its clients, its employees, the communities in which it operates and its two regulatory bodies (the London Stock Exchange and the FCA).